 - 1.1.
 This policy sets out the circumstances in which reductions in rate liability will be granted due to part occupation. - 1.2.
-Section 44A of the Local Government Finance Act 1988 provides councils with discretion to grant rate relief where part of a property is unoccupied, provided it "will remain so for a short time only". - 1.3.
-The amount of any relief awarded is calculated by reference to the rateable value attributed to the unoccupied area by the Valuation Office Agency. - 1.4.
-This is a discretionary provision and full rates will remain payable on a partly occupied property if the Council chooses not to exercise its power in this respect.
+Section 49 of the Local Government Finance Act 1988 provides councils with discretion to grant rate relief where a business is suffering hardship. - 1.3.
+The amount of any relief awarded can reduce or remit the full business rates charge on both occupied and unoccupied properties.